chengkuangan/scripts/README.md

 # createPV.sh

 This script creates PV and NFS for OpenShift.
 Mainly used for demo environment preparation.
-Run createPV.sh or createPV.sh -h to find out how to use this sceript.
+Run createPV.sh or createPV.sh -h to find out how to use this script.

 # configure_nexus3_repo.sh